How-To Prime the Filters

 Step 8

-Repeat the priming process for each Boroux filter (steps 4 through 7).
+Repeat the priming process for each BOROUX filter (steps 4 through 7).

 How to install filters into a system

-Boroux filters fit in most gravity-fed water filter systems.
+BOROUX filters fit in most gravity-fed water filter systems.
 They are compatible if the stems fit into the holes and the chamber completely encapsulates the filters.
 Do not use tools.
 Repeat these steps for each filter.

 Step 1

-Thread the rubber washer onto the stem of each Boroux filter.
+Thread the rubber washer onto the stem of each BOROUX filter.

 Step 2